Always consult a medical doctor or patient care specialist before using metronidazole tablets.

 Indications and Usage

-Metronidazole is indicated in the treatment many infections caused by bacteria or parasites.
-These are majorly infections of gastrointestinal tract or reproductive system.
+Metronidazole is indicated in the treatment of many infections caused by bacteria or parasites.
+These are major infections of the gastrointestinal tract or reproductive system.
 Metronidazole extended-release oral tablets are used to treat vaginal infections in women.

-Metronidazole may be used as part of a combination therapy.
+Metronidazole tablets may be used as part of combination therapy.
 This means you may need to take it with other medications.

 This drug is contraindicated with patients hypersensitive towards metronidazole.